Last updated: February 9, 2018

 Airline attendants, especially those who have achieved senior status, are also commonly reluctant to report symptoms.
 This is because senior flight attendants are often allowed assignments that include considerable opportunity for exotic locales.

-Airline tarmac workers are exposed to loud noise and are generally not as enamoured with their occupations as the foregoing groups.
+Airline tarmac workers are exposed to loud noise and are generally not as enamored with their occupations as the foregoing groups.

 In the following we will discuss the impact of specific diagnoses on these occupations.